Open Competition RFA

 Investigators whose projects are consistent with our mission and the scope of this RFA will be invited to submit full proposals.
 Unsolicited full proposals from PIs who do not submit an LOI will not be reviewed nor considered for funding.

 Compliance Requirements for a Full Proposal

-PIs submitting a full proposal in response to this RFA must include CITI certification for investigators conducting research or collecting outcomes with human and/or animal subjects as well as documentation of IRB and/or IACUC protocol submission.
+PIs submitting a full proposal in response to this RFA must include CITI certification for investigators conducting research or collecting outcomes with human and/or animal subjects.
 Documentation for these requirements should be included in the Appendix of the application.
-IRB/IACUC approval are not required prior to application submission deadline but must be completed within 60 days of notice of grant award.
-Note that all WVCTSI Pilot awards require final NIH approval before funds can be released and official proof of IRB/IACUC approval is required to obtain NIH approval.
-Therefore no project can start nor funds be released without proper compliance documentation
+IRB/IACUC approval are not required prior to application submission deadline, but a completed investigator-initiated protocol is required for human subjects projects at submission.
+For animal studies, proof of IACUC submission is required in the application.
+Note that all WVCTSI Pilot awards require official proof of IRB/IACUC approval before project start.
+Therefore, no project can start, nor funds be released without proper compliance documentation.